arj03/seedkernel/docs/RUNTIME.md

 ### 12.7 Browser↔console WebRTC

-§12.6's `PeerLink` rides any whole-message channel, and a WebRTC `RTCDataChannel` is one — which turns WebRTC into a first-class `Network` exposing the same `send` / `peers` surface as the TCP and WebSocket transports.
+§12.6's channel rides any whole-message pipe, and a WebRTC `RTCDataChannel` is one — which turns WebRTC into a first-class `Network` exposing the same `send` / `peers` surface as the TCP and WebSocket transports.

 **`RtcNetwork` (`host/net-rtc.ts`) — relay-signaled mesh.** Peers reach each other directly over `RTCDataChannel`s; the relay (seedchat's `scripts/relay.mjs`) is only the *signaling* rendezvous for SDP/ICE and can be killed once channels are open — no server in the data path.
 One ordered binary channel per peer carries everything, and `Transport` (§12.6) rides on top untouched, so a storage cohort gets P2P for free while a fire-and-forget app (chat) consumes `send` directly.
-The `Signaling` seam is pluggable — relay, DHT, gossip, or even an existing `PeerLink` between two connected peers — and carries *no* SDP-fingerprint signature, because identity is proven in-channel: `PeerLink`'s handshake runs *inside* the data channel (§12.6), stronger than a one-shot SDP-fingerprint assertion at the signaling layer (§11).
+The `Signaling` seam is pluggable — relay, DHT, gossip, or even an existing authenticated link between two connected peers — and carries *no* SDP-fingerprint signature, because identity is proven in-channel: the transport bundle's handshake runs *inside* the data channel (§12.6), stronger than a one-shot SDP-fingerprint assertion at the signaling layer (§11).
 A MITM relay can splice SDP and bring DTLS up to itself but can never produce the transcript signature without the peer's private key, so the link never authenticates and never delivers a byte.
 Signaling must also supply the deployment's contact secret, without which a peer draws no response at all.
 The module is browser-native (it uses the platform `RTCPeerConnection`); a Node/Bun *console* node joins by passing a `peerConnectionFactory` (`weriftPeerConnectionFactory`, `host/net-rtc-node.ts`) — "swap the connection, keep the stack," the §12.6 move applied to WebRTC. werift (pure-TS) is used over native `node-datachannel`, which segfaults under Bun.

 **Confidentiality.** Like every transport, the WebRTC fabric's frames are confidential and integrity-protected by the §12.6 AKE record layer.
 A data channel is also DTLS-encrypted, a redundant-but-harmless second layer underneath.
 As on the raw transports, the in-channel AUTH supplies the identity binding DTLS alone does not (§11).